pfreixes/pfreixes.github.io/_posts/2016-04-14-building-an-invert-index-with-python-sets.md

 in terms of cost of search - not in the processing step - to then use more memory.
 This election was based on the preference to make an extensive use of the frozensets.

-As we saw before the frozenset can be used to get an unique hash value for a bunch of words, we can take profit of that characteristic creating as many entries to the inverted index as many unique combinations of words the document has.
+As we saw before the frozenset can be used to get an unique hash value for a bunch of words, we can take profit of that characteristic
+**creating as many entries to the inverted index as many unique combinations of words the document has**.
 For example, the following snippet shows how with a bit of *itertools* sauce we are able to generate all of these needed hash values.